matheus-bento/JotobaSearchPluginFirefox/README.md

-#Jisho Search Plugin
+# Jotoba Search Plugin

-Allows the user to search selected text on a webpage directly on Jisho dictionary
+Firefox plugin that allows the user to search selected text on a webpage directly on [Jotoba](https://jotoba.de)